mattnicholson/contextmapper/README.md

 // Our state map is the source of truth, this has the current data for our application const stateMap = {

+	// The buckets/namespaces are arbitrary, you can define these however you want
+	// They allow you to have multiple different state groups and avoid property name clashes

 	"@defaults": {
 		greeting: "Hi!",
 	},